raaghavgupta2020/Warrantify-stable/README.md

 ### <h1>How to run on local host</h1>
 #### (Local setup)
-To run this project locally, follow these steps.
+To run this project locally, follow these steps "CAREFULLY".

 1. Clone the project locally, change into the directory, and install the dependencies: